-Must include: Is this artifact a requirement for a course?
-A publication-ready manuscript that can be derived from any of the components of the Evidence-Based Practice artifacts from the Clinical Portfolio.
-This can also be the student's final capstone project paper.
-A short-written description of plans for submission to a peer-reviewed journal is required → Portions of which can be extracted from any of the OTD courses
+Must include one of the following: Is this artifact a requirement for a course?
+A publication-ready manuscript that can be derived from any of the components of the Clinical Portfolio or the Capstone Project.
+A short, written description of plans for submission to a peer-reviewed journal is required → Yes, Capstone 1, 2, and 3 or other MS-OTD courses